kubernetes/enhancements/keps/sig-auth/4317-pod-certificates/README.md

   private key.
 * Verify that the PKCS#10 CSR is empty except for possible IP and DNS SANs.
 * Confirm that the issued chain (if one is set) consists of valid certificates.
-* To stay ahead of tighter certifificate validation coming in future versions of Go, we also check:
+* To stay ahead of tighter certificate validation coming in future versions of Go, we also check:
   * no DNSNames entries are empty strings
   * no DNSNames entries contain `..` or start/end with `.`